Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Background

-In this paper, we employ a single-policy MORL called EQL~\cite{yang2019generalized} given its success in multi-objective RL tasks such as Games and Robot control~\cite{felten2024toolkit}.
+In this paper, we employ a single-policy \morl called EQL~\cite{yang2019generalized} given its success in multi-objective RL tasks such as Games and Robot control~\cite{felten2024toolkit}.
 In EQL, an MOMDP is represented using a 6-tuple $<\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathbf{R}, \Omega, f_{\Omega}>$, where $\mathcal{S}$, $\mathcal{A}$, and $\mathcal{P}$ are the same as in traditional MDP.
 Notably, $\mathbf{R}(s_t, a_t)$ represents a vector reward function, $\Omega$ is the space of weights of multi-objectives, and $f_{\Omega}$ is linear weight functions, each of which produces a scalar utility using the weight $\boldsymbol{\omega} \in \Omega$.
 The goal of EQL is to learn a single policy network that can be generalized across the entire weight space.
-One EQL implementation is based on Deep Q-learning (DQN)~\cite{mnih2015human}, a classical single-objective RL that uses a deep neural network called Q-network to approximate and store Q-values.
-EQL extends Q-network into a multiple-objective Q-network (MQ-network).
+One EQL implementation is based on Double Deep Q-learning (DDQN)~\cite{mnih2015human,van2016deep}, a classical single-objective RL that uses a deep neural network called Q-network with a target network to approximate and store Q-values and reduce overestimation bias.
+EQL extends the Q-network into a multiple-objective Q-network (MQ-network).
 Unlike Q-network, which takes only the state as input, MQ-network takes the concatenation of the state and the weight as input.
-Additionally, EQL employs homotopy optimization~\cite{watson1989modern} to adaptively adjust the loss function computation using weight vectors.
-These designs allow EQL to dynamically learn weights to optimize objectives that may vary in importance.
-By leveraging adaptive weights during training, EQL effectively balances the relative importance between different objectives, enhancing its ability to generalize across diverse problems.